Shivamt-cloud/hisabkitab-pro/README.md

 # HisabKitab-Pro - Inventory Management System

-A comprehensive inventory management system for purchase and sales that works as a web application.
-Built with React, TypeScript, and IndexedDB for offline-first functionality.
+A comprehensive offline-first inventory management system for sales, purchases, and stock tracking.
+Built with React, TypeScript, and IndexedDB for reliable offline functionality.

 🌐 **Live Site:** [hisabkitabpro.com](https://hisabkitabpro.com)

+## Overview

+HisabKitab-Pro is a modern inventory management system designed for small to medium businesses.
+The application provides comprehensive features for managing products, sales, purchases, customers, suppliers, and inventory with real-time stock tracking, detailed analytics, and robust reporting capabilities.

 ## Features